Information for schools, local authorities (LAs) and multi-academy trusts (MATs) on how to use the Primary Assessment Gateway.

 - unique pupil number (UPN)

-LAs and MATs can also search by school name.
+LAs and MATs can also search by school name or DfE number.

 Resetting your password